hashicorp/terraform-provider-google/website/docs/r/cloudfunctions_function.html.markdown

 * `trigger_http` - (Optional) Boolean variable.
 Any HTTP request (of a supported type) to the endpoint will trigger function execution.
 Supported HTTP request types are: POST, PUT, GET, DELETE, and OPTIONS.
 Endpoint is returned as `https_trigger_url`.
 Cannot be used with `trigger_bucket` and `trigger_topic`.

+* `ingress_settings` - (Optional) String value that controls what traffic can reach the function.
+Allowed values are ALLOW_ALL and ALLOW_INTERNAL_ONLY.
+Changes to this field will recreate the cloud function.

 * `labels` - (Optional) A set of key/value label pairs to assign to the function.

 * `service_account_email` - (Optional) If provided, the self-provided service account to run the function with.